Sitges: Education

 There are six public Catalan primary schools in Sitges: Escola Agnès de Sitges, Escola Esteve Barrachina, Escola Maria Ossó, Escola Miquel Utrillo, Escola Pia Sitges, and the catholic Camp Joliu.

 Private schools include the French Lycée Bel Air, and the English Richmond International and The Olive Tree School.

 The British School of Barcelona (BSB) also operates a campus in Sitges, providing education for primary (3–11 years), located in the upscale neighbourhood of Vallpineda.

 The Institute of the Arts Barcelona is an international leader in performing arts training and education college based out of Terramar.

 LGBT Culture

 Sitges is one of the world's top leaders in the protection and advocating for equal rights for the LGBT community.
 It is often described as the gay capital of Europe, particularly in peak season of the summer months of May to September.

-With its spirit and vibrant urban atmosphere, Sitges has become one of the top gay holiday spots for LGBT tourists and is at the centre of gay European nightlife, including spas, shopping, and dining.
-A small but compact city, it contains a huge concentration of gay-friendly hotels, restaurants, shops, and over 20 gay bars.
+With its urban atmosphere, Sitges has become one of the top holiday spots for LGBT tourists and is at the centre of gay European nightlife, including spas, shopping, and dining.
+A compact city, it contains a huge concentration of gay-friendly hotels, restaurants, shops, and bars.

 The key gay events are Carnival, Sitges Pride, Bears Week, Festa Major, and Circuit Barcelona.
-(There is also a Sunway Sitges International Chess Festival.)